ylem-co/kafka-trigger/README.md

 Besides the conventional way, the config variables can also be specified in the `.env` or `.env.local` file.

 Main variables:
 - **YLEM_KT_API_URL** - Ylem's API URL.
 If you use the cloud version of Ylem, it is https://api.ylem.co, othervise add URL of your custom Ylem API instance here.
+If you run the open-source version of Ylem in a docker container, it is http://host.docker.internal:7339.
 - **YLEM_KT_API_CLIENT_ID** — OAuth client ID.
 - **YLEM_KT_API_CLIENT_SECRET** — OAuth client secret.
 - **YLEM_KT_KAFKA_VERSION=3.1.0** — version of the Kafka server.